elliotdata/DataScience_MachineLearning_Portfolio/README.md

 # Data Science and Machine Learning Projects

-This repository contains a collection of data science and machine learning projects.
+This repository contains a collection of data science and machine learning portfolio projects.
 ## Projects

 - Fruit Image Classification using CNN (Deep Learning)